 - Poor weight gain

-- Ejection systolic murmur heard loudest in the pulmonary area (second intercostal space, left sternal boarder)
+- Ejection systolic murmur heard loudest in the pulmonary area (second intercostal space, left sternal border)

 - “Tet spells”